guyzsarun/guyzsarun.github.io/_posts/2022-09-24-setting-mac-terminal.md

 ![profile](../assets/images/setting-mac-terminal/profile.png)

 Adding a profile for connecting to a remote machine can be very useful.
 You can create new Profiles and group them using Tags.
-Update the starting command to ssh username@ip to quickly connect to your remote machine on a new Tab whenever you open that profile.
+Update the starting command to `ssh username@ip_address` to quickly connect to your remote machine on a new Tab whenever you open that profile.

 > Use ⌘ + Shift + B to quickly brings up all your profile on the side